-I work with children, usually over the age of 10 on their own, I work with the parents of children younger than 10, adolescents and adults of ALL ages.
-Perhaps my teaching years were the big clue to me that I feel some particular empathy with young people, and I believe, they with me.
+I work with children, usually over the age of 14 on their own, I work with the parents of children younger than 14.
+I work with older adolescents and adults of ALL ages.
+Perhaps my teaching years were the big clue to me that I feel some particular empathy with young people.

 Diagnosis of mental health problems for your child/children is better done by a GP or paediatrician who can eliminate other organic or medical factors first.

 Adolescents over the age of 15 have the right to complete confidentiality, I will always let the adolescent know that but also that the same rules apply for all clients:

 Complete confidentiality is assured with the following exceptions:

 - If I feel the client is a risk to him/herself or to others.

 - If the information is subpoaened by a Court of Law.